The Harvard Business Review Family Business Handbook: How to Build and Sustain a Successful, Enduring Enterprise

-During his career, Josh has worked with clients in North America, South America, Africa, Australia, and Asia.
+Josh has worked with clients in North America, South America, Africa, Australia, and Asia.
 He began his career at Bain & Company, consulting to Fortune 500 companies.
-In 2000, he joined a small team of people to help build a new organization called The Bridgespan Group, which has become America’s leading consulting firm for the philanthropic sector.
+In 2000, he joined a small team of people to help build a new organization called The Bridgespan Group, which has become America’s leading consulting firm for foundations and non-profit organizations.
 He moved on to found his own firm advising family philanthropists before joining BanyanGlobal.

 Josh publishes and speaks frequently on subjects concerning family enterprises.
 He has a particular interest in how ownership creates a competitive advantage, how families can escape major conflicts, and how philanthropy can help families achieve their broader goals.
-He currently writes about family businesses for Harvard Business Review, often with Banyan Partner and CEO, Rob Lachenauer.
-Josh has also written for The Huffington Post, Trust & Estates Magazine, and Family Business Magazine, among others.
-He is the author of a book about international relations titled Great Power Peace and American Primacy: The Origins and Future of a New International Order.
+He has written more than 20 digital articles about family businesses for Harvard Business Review, and is co-author of their Family Business Handbook: How to Build and Sustain a Successful Enduring Enterprise.
+Josh has also written for The Huffington Post, Trust & Estates Magazine, and Family Business Magazine, among others, and has been cited in The New York Times and Forbes.
+He is also the author of a book about international relations.

 A graduate of The University of Pennsylvania, Josh received a BS in Economics from the Wharton School of Business and a BA in International Relations with Honors.
 He also holds a Masters with Distinction in International Relations from the University of Cambridge and a Masters and Ph.D. in Political Science from Columbia University.